asafkorem/XCUITestHoldBugReproduction/README.md

 #### The Expected Behaviour

-This is when I'm dragging my element **manually**:
+This is when I'm dragging my element **manually** (works as expected, the label changes its value to "Success!"):

 https://user-images.githubusercontent.com/55082339/166443733-406ef4b0-958a-46bd-af64-27b3737351d0.mp4

-As expected, the label changes its value to "Success!".

 Download from here: [Video.mp4](Video.mp4)